Nemris/critchecker/README.md

 critiques posted by Critmas participants, counts the critique length, and stores the info in a CSV database.

-The blocks are sorted by newest, and the critique URL order is preserved.

 ## Requirements

 To run, `critchecker` needs [beautifulsoup4], [tqdm] and [aiohttp].